kahi-framework/kahi-ui.nbn.dev/content/docs/typography/code.md

 ## Palette

-You can change the color palette of the Component via `data-palette`.
+You can change the color palette of `Code` via the `palette` property.

 ```svelte {title="Code Palette" mode="repl"}
 <script>